 This way the receiver knows the priority of the tasks and can work on it accordingly.
 This is just one of the many ways of ensuring effective asynchronous communication that I think can work.

-Level 5: The Ultimate State of Remote Work
+Level 5: The Ultimate Remote Working Setup

 As Mullenweg puts it, this level is where your team attains Nirvana.
 And this is where we should strive to reach.